Dpdl-io/DpdlEngine/README.md

  fi
 ```

-Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint
+Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of
-devices and is foreseen to foster rapid application development.
-Dpdl comes with a very compact and portable
+applications and embedded system software and is foreseen to foster rapid application development.
-**scripting engine** and an **extensible API interface** for the development of mobile
+Embedded ANSI C code and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.

-applications and embedded system software.
-Embedded ANSI C code and Clojure can also be <ins>dynamically compiled in memory at runtime</ins>
+Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint
-in order to achieve <ins>faster execution</ins> performance.
+devices via a custom data container, a 'DpdlPacket'.

 This makes Dpdl suitable for a wide range of use-cases and in particular also for <ins>Hardware programming</ins>.